mhernangilp/frikipedia/README.md

-# Practica 1 Fundamentos Web
+# Practica 2 Fundamentos Web
 ## Victor Arroyo Madera & Marcos Hernangil Prats

 #### EN
-The proyect is about a website working always in the client's area, where we will have several elements that will have different uses such as deleting or modifying.
-The elements in this case are games, where you can give your opinion among other things about the games.
+The proyect is about a website working with Node.js, where we will have various elements that will have different purposes such as deleting or modifying.
+The elements in this case are games, where you can express opinions, among other things, about the games.
-Some particularities of our website are the implementation of images on the web, which work with URLs, the use of a Bootstrap and jQuery library.
-The focus of the "Frikipedia" page is to share opinions about video games mainly.
+The focus of the 'Frikipedia' page is to provide a platform for sharing opinions about video games primarily.

 #### ES
-El proyecto trata sobre una página web trabajando siempre en el ámbito de cliente, donde contaremos con varios elementos que tendrán diferentes usos como borrar o modificar.
+El proyecto trata sobre una página web trabajando con node.js, donde contaremos con varios elementos que tendrán diferentes usos como borrar o modificar.
 Los elemntos en este caso son juegos, donde se puede opinar entre otras cosas sobre los juegos.
-Algunas particularidades de nuestra página son la implementación de imagenes en la web, que funcionan con Url, uso de una librería boostrap y jquery.
 El enfoque de la págica "Frikipedia" consiste en una página de compartir opiniones sobre videojuegos principalmente.